GIScience/osmalert/docs/blogPost.md

 e-mail.

 The project was initiated by HeiGit with the main architecture and then developed with students of the Heidelberg University.
+The application was improved and new enhanced features were implemented.

 ## How it works